drbean/edit/tsailin/pasteur_perspective.md

-Because of the differentiation in organizational contexts and presumed PO orientation, six universities were chosen to represent the different forms of university, four (one medical and three comprehensive) public universities (Universities A, B, C & D), one private comprehensive university (University E), and one private technical university (University F).
+Because of the differentiation in organizational contexts and presumed PO orientation, six universities were chosen to represent the different forms of university, four (one medical and three general) public universities (Universities A, B, C & D), one private general university (University E), and one private technical university (University F).
 Finally, the original survey list of the 29 schools and 172 departments within these universities was prepared, collecting data from their websites.